 That’s why I created this guide.
 I will show you exactly what to look for so you can get the best laptop for drawing!

 There are three main aspects to look for when it comes to the laptop’s screen: the screen resolution, the color coverage, and the brightness.

 The first thing to check for when it comes to the screen of the best laptop for art is the screen resolution.
 Screen resolution is a measurement of how many pixels the screen can display.
 Simply speaking, the higher resolution, the more you can see on the screen without having to scroll.
 Higher screen resolution will also give sharper images.

 The standard resolution in the best drawing laptops is Full HD (1920 x 1080 pixels) resolution.
-If you’re an artist, avoid laptops with lower screen resolution, such as HD resolution (1366 x 768),
+If you’re a digital artist, avoid laptops with lower screen resolution, such as HD resolution (1366 x 768),

 Some notebooks also have 4K resolution (usually 3840 x 2160).
 If you can afford to go for a high-end laptop for drawing, it’s often worth going for a 4K laptop.
-The extra screen estate will help your workflow, and it’s the perfect option if you want the sharpest looking images possible.
+The extra screen estate will help your workflow, and it’s the perfect option when doing photo editing and want the sharpest looking images possible.

 Another important factor when choosing a laptop for drawing is choosing a display with good color coverage.
 Color coverage is a measurement for how accurate the colors are against a standard of how they should look.
 The most common color space to compare it against is called the sRBG color space.
 If you value accurate colors, look for a laptop covering 100% of the sRGB color space.
 If you’re on a budget and don’t mind somewhat inaccurate colors, aim for at least 70% sRBG color coverage.